top of page

 A three part series that provides a strong foundation in the central ideas of Buddhism.
 The three courses can be taken sequentially, or in any order, or even as stand-alone courses.

-The full series is offered three times a year in group classes open to the public (currently on-line).
+The full series is offered two times a year in group classes open to the public (live on-line).
 This curriculum and other paths of study are also available as scheduling allows for private groups and individual study.

 Part 1: Turning the Dharma Wheel